-Prerequisite(s): 1.0 course or equivalent from Calculus 1000A/B, Calculus 1301A/B, Calculus 1501A/B; Mathematics 1225A/B, Mathematics 1228A/B, Mathematics 1229A/B, and enrolment in a MOS Honours Specialization, Specialization or Major module.
+Prerequisite(s): 1.0 course or equivalent from Calculus 1000A/B, Calculus 1301A/B, Calculus 1501A/B, Mathematics 1225A/B, Mathematics 1228A/B, Mathematics 1229A/B, Mathematics 1600A/B, and enrolment in BMOS.

-1.2 Accessibility:
+1.3 Accessibility:

 DAN Department of Management & Organizational Studies strives at all times to provide accessibility to all faculty, staff, students and visitors in a way that respects the dignity and independence of people with disabilities.